sudharsans7/service-management-system/README.md

 - Tools: Git, GitHub

 ## How to Run
-1. Navigate to backend folder and start server:
+1. Navigate to backend folder and start server: node server.js
 2. Open `index.html` in browser.

 ## Learning Outcome